Krom Klone: History

 The unit, also known as the "palace Amazons" or "the Amazon regiment", was established in 1688 to replace the 600 European mercenaries and Christian samurai troops that had previously been employed by the King of Siam.
-The all-women force was schooled in the use of the musket; Jessica Salmonson describes them as the best trained force in all of Siam.
+The all-women force was schooled in the use of the musket.
 Similar troops were used in Burma to guard the private apartments of that country's princes (foreign male troops were utilised outside of the apartments).

 The duties of the regiment were to keep order in the palace grounds (in which role Salmonson regards them as "fierce") and to protect the lives of the king and those of his wives and family.
 Michael Smithies describes them as a "police force ... who were drilled like soldiers" and had responsibility for the maintenance of order among the 3-9,000 residents of the palace.
 The unit was to also brought into action during revolts if the regular Siamese army had failed to contain the threat.
 The unit accompanied the king on all occasions including hunting and riding.